Skip advert

 VW is ready to use new battery technology to drive down the cost of its new, affordable electric cars

-The Polo-sized ID.2 – due in 2026 – should have an entry price close to £20,000, and the 2027 ID.1 production version of the ID.Every1 concept could come in around £17,000.
-Today’s cheapest electric Volkswagen is the £30,000 ID.3 hatchback.
+The Polo-sized ID.2 – going public in autumn 2025 – should have an entry price close to £20,000, and the 2027 ID.1 production version of the ID.Every1 concept could come in around £17,000.
+Today’s cheapest electric Volkswagen is the £30,000 ID.3 hatchback – but this could get some pricing wriggle room as it adopts the cheaper new tech.

 Cell-to-pack battery design

-The thinking is similar to the Blade battery of Chinese car maker BYD, which layers long cells across its battery pack to boost energy density.
+The cell-to-pack design is similar to the Blade battery of Chinese car maker BYD, which layers long cells across its battery pack to boost energy density.
 The MEB31 battery module in today’s VW EVs needs a series of metal ribs to hold the rectangular modules in place, unnecessary structure the new design can jettison.

 Batteries made in Europe